The Surf Ballroom marks the 61st anniversary of the plane crash that killed Buddy Holly, with concerts, luncheons, dance lessons and crash-site tours.

 Enjoy a day of blues in Lyran Park, with food from local restaurants.

 Enjoy a weekend of music in Mattson Lower Harbor Park on Lake Superior.

 This free Fox Cities jazz festival is in Jefferson Park, on the shores of Lake Winnebago.

-There will be more than 80 artists performing at more than 30 venues across the city, including the Chicago Cultural Center.
-Admission is free.
-On the last day, World Dumpling Fest will be at Navy Pier.
+Normally, there will be more than 80 artists performing at more than 30 venues across the city, including the Chicago Cultural Center.

 WTIP, North Shore Community Radio, hosts this outdoor fest of more than 25 local and regional music acts next to the municipal campground.